danyeaw/danyeaw.github.io/posts/gui-widget-for-beeware/index.md

 # Step 1
 ## Research your widget
-* How do you create this widget on different platforms
-* Think, brainstorm, whiteboard, and discuss how you would want to create and manipulate this widget with Python
+* Abstraction requires knowledge of specific examples
+* Create use cases or user stories
+* Get feedback

+Since Toga is an abstraction of native GUI toolkits, understanding the APIs for these platforms is extremely important in order to develop a well abstracted API for Toga.
+In other words, these native platforms provide the inspiration and constraints on implementing your own widget.

-For example, this is how you would draw a rectangle on a Canvas on different
+As an example, of how you would conduct this research, this is how you would draw a rectangle on a Canvas on different platforms:
-platforms:

 * Tkinter
 ```Python